Construction Arbitration in Mainland China

-There is no consolidated code of law regulating the construction industry.
-Various ordinances and ancillary regulations govern different aspects of a construction project such as Buildings Ordinance (Cap 123), Building (Minor Works) Regulation (Cap 123N), Fire Service (Installation and Equipment) Regulations (Cap 95B) and Waterworks Ordinance (Cap 102).
-The Building Management Ordinance (Cap 344) is the primary legislation that regulates building management.39
+There is no consolidated code of laws regulating the construction industry.
+Instead, various ordinances and subsidiary regulations govern different aspects of a construction project.
+Among them, the Buildings Ordinance (Cap 123), Building (Minor Works) Regulation (Cap 123N), Fire Service (Installation and Equipment) Regulations (Cap 95B) and Waterworks Ordinance (Cap 102) are the most relevant.
+The Building Management Ordinance (Cap 344) is the primary legislation that regulates building management.

-Standard forms of contract are widely in use in the construction industry in Hong Kong,40 such as the Agreement and Schedule of Conditions of Building Contract (Standard Form of Building Contract) for Use in Hong Kong41 (the Standard Form of Building Contract) frequently adopted in private projects.
-For the public sector, the past few years have seen the introduction of the New Engineering Contract42 since 200943 in a shift away from the Government's General Conditions of Contract for Building Works (1999) in line with the trend towards collaborative management of construction projects.
+Standard forms of contract are widely in use in the construction industry in Hong Kong,such as the Agreement and Schedule of Conditions of Building Contract (Standard Form of Building Contract) for Use in Hong Kong (the Standard Form of Building Contract) frequently adopted in private projects.
+For the public sector, the past few years have seen a shift away from the Government’s General Conditions of Contract for Building Works (1999) since the introduction of the New Engineering Contracts in 2009, in line with the trend towards collaborative management of construction projects.

-Apart from the conventional building contracts, there are also standard form design-and-build contracts such as the Government's General Conditions of Contract for Design and Build Contracts (1999),44 and a number of projects used them.
-The Drainage Services Department first used the design-build-operate form of contract in an upgrading project that commenced in mid-2014.45 In contrast, and unlike the situation in Mainland China, the FIDIC series of contracts including the EPC Turney Projects version are not commonly in use in the construction projects in Hong Kong.
+Apart from the conventional building contracts, there are also standard form design-and-build contracts such as the Government’s General Conditions of Contract for Design and Build Contracts (1999),and a number of projects used them.
+The Drainage Services Department first used the design build operate form of contract in an upgrading project commenced in mid-2014.
+In contrast, and unlike the situation in Mainland China, the FIDIC series of contracts including the EPC Turnkey Projects version are not commonly in use in the construction projects in Hong Kong.

-Some stakeholders in private and public sectors adopt their own standard forms of contract.46
+Some stakeholders in private and public sectors adopt their own standard forms of contract.

-When a simplistic 'back-to-back' subcontract is used, an issue frequently arises as to whether the dispute resolution mechanism under the main contract would apply as between the parties to the subcontract (or sub-subcontract).52 Standard forms of subcontract can have a well-drafted dispute resolution clause that resembles its counterpart under the main contract.
-For instance, the Standard Form of Nominated Subcontract provides for referral of the dispute to the parties' designated representatives and for mediation, failing which either party may refer the dispute to arbitration, which shall be a domestic arbitration under the Ordinance.53
+When a simplistic back-to-back subcontract is used, an issue frequently arises as to whether the dispute resolution mechanism under the main contract would apply as between the parties to the subcontract (or sub-subcontract).In contrast, a standard-form subcontract may have a well-drafted dispute resolution clause that resembles its counterparty under the corresponding main contract.
+For instance, the Standard Form of Nominated Subcontract provides for referral of the dispute to the parties’ designated representatives and for mediation, failing which either party may refer the dispute to arbitration.

 Hong Kong’s arbitration regime

-As noted above, standard forms of contract provide by default for domestic arbitration under the Hong Kong International Arbitration Centre (HKIAC) Domestic Arbitration Rules,57 which is a short and convenient set of arbitration rules for ad hoc arbitration in Hong Kong.58 The latest rules were revised in 2014.
-Unlike Mainland China, Hong Kong allows for ad hoc arbitration.59
+As noted above, standard forms of contract provide by default for domestic arbitration under the HKIAC Domestic Arbitration Rules,which is a short and convenient set of arbitration rules for ad hoc arbitration in Hong Kong.
+The latest rules were revised in 2014.
+Unlike Mainland China, Hong Kong allows for ad hoc arbitration.

-The enforcement of arbitral awards under the Ordinance mostly follows the New York Convention 1958, with four similarly-worded divisions for enforcing arbitral awards, Convention awards, Mainland awards and Macau awards respectively.60
+The enforcement of arbitral awards under the Ordinance mostly follows the New York Convention, with four similarly-worded regimes for enforcing arbitral awards, Convention awards, Mainland awards and Macau awards respectively.

-In interpreting a subcontract, general principles of contract law such as contextual construction of the terms at the time of the contract61 are applicable.
-Whether a term has been incorporated into the subcontract by reference is a question of construction, namely a task to 'ascertain the parties' intention when they entered into the contract by reference to the words used'.62
+In construing a subcontract, general principles of contract law such as contextual construction of the terms at the time of the contractare applicable.
+Whether a term has been incorporated into the subcontract by reference is a question of construction, namely a task to ‘ascertain the parties’ intention when they entered into the contract by reference to the words used’.

-On another occasion, the Court found that where the benefits and obligations of the employer and the main contractor were expressly vested in the subcontractor and the sub-subcontractor on a back-to-back basis, the benefits of the employer including the benefit of the agreed mechanism for settlement of dispute, namely, an arbitration agreement, were likewise vested in the subcontractor.66
+In Ho Fat Sing t/a Famous Design Engineering Co v.
+Hop Tai Construction Co Ltd, DCCJ 3600/2007 (23 December 2008), the Court found that where the benefits and obligations of the employer and the main contractor were expressly vested in the subcontractor and the sub-subcontractor on a back-to-back basis, the benefits of the employer including the benefit of the agreed mechanism for settlement of dispute, namely, an arbitration agreement, were likewise vested in the subcontractor.

-Although the two cases seemed to hinge on obligations and benefits, the author submits that the distinction should by no means depend on any mechanic classification.
-As illustrated above, the whole contractual instrument should be analysed as to the parties' intention on a case-by-case basis.
+At first glance, the two cases seem to differ on a point of the classification of the dispute resolution mechanism as ‘obligation’ or ‘benefit’.
+We suggest that the distinction should by no means be mechanic.
+As illustrated above, the whole contractual instrument should be analysed as to the parties’ intention on a case-by-case basis.

 Stay for arbitration under construction contract

-The general principles governing an application for stay of court proceedings to refer to arbitration under Section 20, Cap 609 are well settled in Hong Kong.67
+The general principles governing an application for stay of court proceedings to refer to arbitration under Section 20 of the Ordinance are well settled in Hong Kong.

-Where an arbitration clause is deleted from the standard form of contract, a new arbitration clause that the parties 'may' submit to arbitration may be held as permissive only, thus not binding the parties to submit to arbitration.69
+Where an arbitration clause is deleted from the standard form of contract, the insertion of a new arbitration clause that the parties ‘may’ submit to arbitration may be held as permissive only, thus not binding the parties to submit to arbitration.

-Where a multitiered dispute resolution mechanism is built in the contract, as in standard forms of contracts commonly used in the construction industry in Hong Kong, compliance with the mechanism is generally a precondition for arbitration.70
+Where a multi-tiered dispute resolution mechanism is provided for in the contract, compliance with the mechanism is generally a precondition for arbitration.

-The arbitration agreement must not be null, void, inoperative or incapable of being performed, and the onus is on the opposing party to prove on a high standard.71
+The arbitration agreement must not be null, void, inoperative or incapable of being performed, and the onus is on the opposing party to prove on a high standard.

-The matter in the action must fall within an arbitration agreement, not related to it or involved in it, and the Court should consider the substance of the controversy as it appears from the circumstances in the evidence but not just the particular terms in which the claimant has sought to formulate its claim.72 In certain circumstances, a non-contractual claim also falls in the ambit of the arbitration clause.73 For instance, a claim by a contractor seeking reimbursement of a labour tribunal's award against its subcontractor may fall into the wide wording of an arbitration clause in the subcontract.74
+The matter in the action must fall within an arbitration agreement, not ‘related’ to it or ‘involved’ in it, and the Court should consider the substance of the controversy as it appears from the circumstances as revealed by the evidence but not just the particular terms in which the claimant has sought to formulate its claim.Under certain circumstances, a non-contractual claim falls in the ambit of the arbitration clause.
+For instance, a claim by a contractor seeking reimbursement of a labour tribunal’s award against its subcontractor may fall into the wide wording of an arbitration clause in the subcontract.

-The time limit for requesting a stay of proceedings for arbitration is no later than when submitting his or her first statement on the substance of the dispute, either in the arbitral process or in the action sought to be stayed.75 In the related argument of a waiver of the right to arbitrate, it seems there can be no unilateral waiver as the arbitration is intended for the benefit of both parties.76
+The time limit for requesting a stay of proceedings for arbitration is set to be no later than when submitting the defendant’s first statement on the substance of the dispute, either in the arbitral process or in the action sought to be stayed.For a related argument of a waiver of the right to arbitrate, it seems that there can be no unilateral waiver as the arbitration is intended for the benefit of both parties.

-Finally, the Court has an inherent jurisdiction by virtue of Section 16 of the High Court Ordinance (Cap 4) or Order 1B r1 of the Rules of the High Court (RHC) to grant a discretionary stay even if a mandatory stay under Section 20 is precluded.77
+Finally, the Court has an inherent jurisdiction by virtue of Section 16 of the High Court Ordinance (Cap 4) or Order 1B r1 of RHC to grant a discretionary stay even if a mandatory stay under Section 20 of the Ordinance is precluded.

-As noted above, the HKIAC Domestic Arbitration Rules (2014) seek to solve domestic disputes in ad hoc arbitrations in Hong Kong, and its provisions make express reference to and are construed in accordance with the Ordinance.78
+As noted above, the HKIAC Domestic Arbitration Rules (2014) seek to solve domestic disputes in ad hoc arbitrations in Hong Kong, where the provisions make express reference to and are construed in accordance with the Ordinance.

 The duty of confidentiality in the HKIAC Domestic Arbitration Rules is:

-In this case, the Court found that the whole scheme of the sale and purchase agreement made by the shareholder of one party to arbitration contemplated that the right to claim under the main contract would remain with that party, and thus the shareholder and other professionals were acting as that party's agent committing no breach of the duty of confidentiality.
+In Hong Kong Housing Authority v.
+Sui Chong Construction & Engineering Co Ltd & Anor, HCCT 47/2007 (28 November 2007), the Court found that the whole scheme of the sale and purchase agreement made by the shareholder of one party to arbitration contemplated that the right to claim under the main contract would remain with that party, and thus the shareholder and other professionals were acting as that party’s agent committing no breach of the duty of confidentiality.

 Schedule 2 as applied to construction contracts

-Schedule 2 is deemed to apply to an arbitration agreement under a subcontract of a construction contract where it automatically applies to that main contract,85 unless the express agreement provides otherwise,86 or where the subcontractor or the operation under subcontract lacks connection with Hong Kong.87 This deeming provision applies mutatis mutandis to a further subcontract.88
+Schedule 2 is deemed to apply to an arbitration agreement under a subcontract of a construction contract where it automatically applies to that main contract,unless the express agreement provides otherwise, or where the subcontractor or the operation under subcontract lacks connection with Hong Kong.
+This deeming provision applies mutatis mutandis to a further subcontract.

 - sole arbitrator;